The ClueFinders 3rd Grade Adventures: The Mystery of Mathra: Gameplay

 The game has 22 different activities divided among four different areas of the rainforest, each with their own skill and goal.
 The first seven activities cover Mathematics, followed by seven Logic activities, two activities on Geography, four on Science and finally two on Language Arts.
 The game contains a number of parodies of and allusions to popular culture and other topics.

 Critical reception

 The game won the 1998 Gold Award from Parents' Choice.
-During the Opening Day of the Bologna Children's Book Fair on Thursday, April 8 in 1999, the game was awarded the Bologna New Media Prize for the Best Logical Thinking Program.
+During the Opening Day of the Bologna Children's Book Fair on Thursday, April 8, 1999, the game was awarded the Bologna New Media Prize for the Best Logical Thinking Program.